Passover DinnerPassover CelebrationHappy Jewish Passover

 The Four Sons

+Spread the joy of freedom and celebration with your friends and family this Passover by engaging them in this traditional Passover story.
 Passover is a weeklong holiday that is celebrated by the entire Jewish community across the globe with much pomp and fanfare.
 The festival commemorates the freedom of the Israelites from the slavery of the Egyptians.
 To mark this occasion, a lavish meal consisting of traditional dishes is prepared and served at the Seder meal.
 The Seder meal is a ritual feast that is observed as a part of the beginning of the Passover celebrations.
-It is at this time that the story of Passover is recounted, which includes the story of the ‘Four Sons’.
+It is at this time that the story of Passover is recounted, which includes the story of the 'Four Sons'.
 It is a wonderful and unique educational tool integrated into the Seder meal for creating awareness about the rich heritage to the young and present generation.
-Read on further to know the story of the ‘Four Sons’ of Pesach.
+The passage about Four Sons carries with it a very profound message about our search, rebellion, suffering and empathy towards life.
+Read on further to know the story of the 'Four Sons' of Pesach.

 Next is the third son, the simple son or the “Tam”.
 He is too unsophisticated and indolent to educate himself about Judaism.
 He plainly puts forward the question ‘What is this?’
 He is not intellectual, but has a kind and generous heart.
 In an attempt to do things in the right manner, he asks questions.
 However, all that he knows about Judaism and life in general has come from experience and not from books.
 In the modern time, the simple son is energetic and highly active keen to learn things.
 To move ahead, he has to engage all his senses in the learning process.